ReactiveX/RxGo/README.md

 2
 ```

-In the case of a cold observable, the stream was created independently for every observer.
+In the case of a cold observable, the stream was created independently for every Observer.

 Again, **hot** vs **cold** Observables are not about how you consume items, it's about where data is produced.
 Good example for hot Observable are price ticks from a trading exchange.